Class 4B

 After School Clubs

-What learning looks like in Year 4B Summer 1
+What learning looks like in Year 4B Autumn 2

 English

-Learning outcome: To write an Myth Narrative and a Information Guide.
+Learning outcome: To write an Outsider Narrative & Information Report

-- Using detail and descriptive sentences to keep the reader engaged
+- Begin to use detail and descriptive sentences to keep the reader engaged

 - Using various punctuations to enhance their writing